horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

     The Bitcoin Cash blockchain is capable of having 'smart contract' like entities which can be pre-programmed to work autonomously, have its own balance and perform condition-based transactions.

     This capability is fairly new, and we are yet to see any Ethereum-style decentralized apps utilizing that aspect of Bitcoin Cash blockchain.

+Note that both Bitcoin and bitcoin Cash blockchains evolve very fast, and the highlights listed above may no longer be relevant in the next year or so.

+Both Bitcoin and Bitcoin Cash blockchains have a distributed engineering community constantly looking for ways to get rid of the current limitations.

+So, the highlights listed above may no longer be relevant in a year from now.
+Keep that in mind.

 ## 6. Bitcoin Cash Price